Underapproximation of Procedure Summaries for Integer Programs: Integer Recursive Programs

-{\bf Simplified syntax} To ease the description of programs defined in this paper, we use a simplified, human readable, imperative language such that each procedure of the program conforms to the following grammar: \footnote{Our simplified syntax does not seek to capture the generality of integer programs.
+To ease the description of programs defined in this paper, we use a simplified, human readable, imperative language such that each procedure of the program conforms to the following grammar: \footnote{Our simplified syntax does not seek to capture the generality of integer programs.
 Instead, our goal is to give a convenient notation for the programs given in this paper and only those.}

 The local variables occurring in \(P\) are denoted by \(id\), linear terms by \(t\), Presburger formulae by \(f\), and control labels by \(\ell\).
 Each procedure consists in local declarations followed by a sequence of statements.
 Statements may carry a label.
-Program statements can be either assume statements\footnote{{\bf assume} $f$ is executable if and only if the current values of the variables satisfy \(f\).}, (parallel) assignments, procedure calls (possibly with a return value), return to the caller (possibly with a value), non-deterministic jumps and havoc statements\footnote{{\bf havoc} \(x_1,x_2,\cdots,x_n\) assigns non deterministically chosen integers to \(x_1,x_2,\cdots,x_n\).}.
+Program statements can be either {\bf assume} statements\footnote{{\bf assume} $\phi$ is executable if and only if the current values of the variables satisfy the Presburger formula \(\phi\).}, assignments, procedure calls (possibly with a return value), return to the caller (possibly with a value), non-deterministic jumps {\bf goto} \(\ell_1 ~\mbox{\bf or}~ \ldots ~\mbox{\bf or}~ \ell_n\), and {\bf havoc} \(x_1,x_2,\ldots,x_n\) statements\footnote{{\bf havoc} assigns non deterministically chosen integers to \(x_1,x_2,\ldots,x_n\).}.
+In order to simplify the upcoming technical developments, we forbid empty procedures, procedures starting with a call or a return, i.e.\ each procedure must start with a statement generated by the $S_0$ nonterminal.
 We consider the usual syntactic requirements (used variables must be declared, jumps are well defined, no jumps outside procedures, etc.).
 We do not define them, it suffices to know that all simplified programs in this paper comply with the requirements.
-A program using the simplified syntax can be easily translated into the formal syntax, as shown at Fig.~\ref{fig:program}.
+A program using the simplified syntax can be easily translated into the formal syntax (Fig.~\ref{fig:program}).